About Contemporary Artist

 Artist Bio

-Cynthia McLoughlin is a contemporary American painter.
-Her modern, stylized work is characterized by the reflective qualities of the metal panels on which she paints.
-By living in the mountains of Park City, Utah, the wide open sky, mountains and outdoor lifestyle are reflected in much of her landscape painting.
+Living life elevated at 6700' in Park City, Utah, the wide open sky, mountains and outdoor lifestyle are reflected in much of her landscape painting.
 Her abstract works emerge with introspection, connection to memories and emotions.

 Artist Statement